Recent columns by Jeanne Carbone

-Californian native, Jeanne C. Carbone always loved to write—completing short stories, a novella [think “I am Legend” sans the zombies] and protest poetry in high school.
-In her 20s she acted in film and commercials writing much of her own dialog for stage performances.
+Californian native, Jeanne Carbone always loved to write: short stories, poetry and even a novella in high school.
+In her 20s and 30s she acted in film, plays and commercials writing much of her own dialog for stage performances.

 2003 First Prize winner—California Pioneers of Santa Clara County